 Bob Actor: I know everything.
 I'm a gardener.Stagehand: (off-screen) Psst!
 "Guardian."
 "Guardian!"

 - In particular, there's the fact that the magnet prop thrown at the Megabyte binome suffers Special Effects Failure and he has to pick it up off the ground and hold it in place.
+And then he falls off the ledge on a "hidden" mattress and bounces off.

 - And the 'preview' of the next episode.